fuegovic/website-lc/pages/docs/old docs/install/configuration/docker_override.md

 ---
 title: 🐋 Docker Compose Override
-description: "How to Use the Docker Compose Override File: In Docker Compose, an override file is a powerful feature that allows you to modify the default configuration provided by the main `docker-compose.yml` without the need to directly edit or duplicate the whole file."
+description: 'How to Use the Docker Compose Override File: In Docker Compose, an override file is a powerful feature that allows you to modify the default configuration provided by the main `docker-compose.yml` without the need to directly edit or duplicate the whole file.'
 weight: -9
 ---